gatsbyjs/gatsby/docs/docs/debugging-html-builds-and-runtime-ssr.md

    lifecycle](https://reactjs.org/docs/react-component.html#componentdidmount)
    or into a [`useEffect`
    hook](https://reactjs.org/docs/hooks-reference.html#useeffect), which
    ensures the code doesn't run unless it's in the browser.

+   **When using `getServerData` on a page for Gatsby v4's [runtime SSR](https://www.gatsbyjs.com/docs/reference/rendering-options/server-side-rendering/), the rest of the page will still be going through some HTML generation.
+If your our page and/or `getServerData` contain any unchecked access to "browser globals" such as `window` it will fail to load and cause a 500 error on the server.**

 2. Check that each of your JS files listed in your `pages` directory (and any sub-directories) are exporting either a React component or string.
 Gatsby